This article was originally published on the Manufacturing Innovation Blog by NIST MEP.

 By Jennifer Kurtz, Cyber Program Director at Manufacturer’s Edge, the MEP Center in Colorado, and a representative of the MEP National Network

-Manufacturing Innovation, the blog of the Manufacturing Extension Partnership (MEP), is a resource for manufacturers, industry experts and the public on key U.S. manufacturing topics.
+Manufacturing Innovation, the blog of the Manufacturing Extension Partnership (MEP) (opens new window), is a resource for manufacturers, industry experts and the public on key U.S. manufacturing topics.
 There are articles for those looking to dive into new strategies emerging in manufacturing as well as useful information on tools and opportunities for manufacturers.

 The views presented here are those of the author and do not necessarily represent the views or policies of NIST.